3ickleonerd/sei-trader/src/client/public/docs/guide/deployment/overview.md

 bun run scripts/generate-wallet.ts

 # Or use an existing wallet
-# Make sure it has SEI tokens for gas fees
+# Make sure it has $DUCK for gas fees
 ```

 ### 3. Database Setup